Tara Carpenter, NC.

 Liver Pills

-What I love about liver pills is they are 100% liver; no fillers added.
+I love liver pills because they are 100% liver; no fillers.
 They are flavorless and a simple way to get your daily dose of vitamins.
-Best of all, they are raw, which means they contain enzymes and nutrients in them, making them more easily absorbed and delivered in your body.
-The hardest part about making your own liver pills (if you decide to do this) is the amount of time it takes to prepare them.
-Have faith!
-They are worth the effort.
-I make a large batch at once so that I don’t have to make them so often.
-I put on a ‘Ted Talk’, sharpen my knife, and get down to business.
+Best of all, they are raw, which means they contain enzymes and nutrients, making them easily absorbed/recognized and delivered in your body.
+The hardest part about making your own liver pills is getting in your kitchen to make them!
+I make a large batch at once so I don’t have to make them often, put on a ‘Ted Talk’, sharpen my knife, and get down to business.

-If you, or your child, is weary of eating liver, and you don’t want to make liver pills, then you can always buy liver capsules from Radiant Life or Vital Proteins.
-Ready-made capsules are certainly the expensive option but if this works best for you, go for it.
-You might also want to try blending pasture-raised liver with hamburger meat and minced celery, onion, and spices; shape that into burgers, sausages, even meatloaf.
-This is a lovely way to camouflage liver.
+If you, or your child, is weary of eating liver, and you don’t want to make liver pills, then you can buy liver capsules from Radiant Life or Vital Proteins.
+Ready-made capsules are certainly the more expensive option but if this works best, go for it.
+You might blend pasture-raised liver with ground beef, minced celery, onion, and spices; then shape into burgers, sausages, even meatloaf.
+This is a lovely way to camouflage liver and my whole family will eat easily.
+Put a shiitake mushroom gravy on top!

 Choose Pasture-Raised

-Source pasture-raised liver to avoid the risk of parasites and other pathogens.
+Source pasture-raised liver to avoid risk of parasites and other pathogens.
 This is very important.
-Even better, raise the animal yourself or buy from a local farmer (that you know and trust) and ask them to freeze the liver immediately after slaughtering.
+Even better, raise the animal yourself or buy from a local farmer you trust (ask them to freeze the liver immediately after slaughtering).
 DO NOT use conventional supermarket liver.

 Liver contains more bio-available nutrients — that are easily absorbed and metabolized by the body — gram for gram than any other food.
 This is why liver is one of the top nutrient-dense foods you can eat.
 I like to call my liver capsules, tiny powerhouses!